 3. Time correction of parameters

 For the correct calculation of distance-specific emissions, the recorded traces of component concentrations, exhaust mass flow rate, vehicle speed, and other vehicle data shall be time corrected.
 To facilitate the time correction, data which are subject to time alignment shall be recorded either in a single data recording device or with a synchronised timestamp following paragraph 5.1. of Annex 4.
-The time correction and alignment of parameters shall be carried out by following the sequence described in paragraphs 3.1. to 3.3..
+The time correction and alignment of parameters shall be carried out by following the sequence described in paragraphs 3.1. to 3.3.

 3.1.
 Time correction of component concentrations